sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/ActiveAnnotations.md

 			[:Off]
 		[:End:]

-will compile to the code:
+It is compiled to the code:

 		[:Success:]
 			import org.eclipse.xtend.lib.annotations.Accessors